The Cornwall We Want

 Pick up your litter

-by kayaker , almost 4 years ago
+by kayaker , over 4 years ago

 A bag of litter collected on a short walk round Boscolla with my grandchildren.
 Surely we can do better than this.
 I suspect most of the people are locals.